En BlocCollective Sale: 6 dead simple ways to spot en bloc potential

 If anything, it is always worth keeping a lookout and to be prepared even if it is 10 years early!
 So here are our 6 dead simple ways to spot en bloc potential!

 6 dead simple ways to spot a collective sale opportunity

-So looking at smaller sites, this represents a lot less risk to developers due to the amount of capital needed as well as the amount of units that need to be sold and built.
-At this smaller size of investments, it also opens the doors to smaller developers looking for a boutique sized development.
+So looking at smaller sites, this represents a lot less risk to developers due to the amount of capital needed as well as the number of units that need to be sold and built.
+At this smaller size of investments, it also opens the doors to smaller developers looking for a boutique-sized development.

 2. Undersupply of new homes in the area